-- and will continue to be a major influence on the 2022/23 and subsequent Capital Plan reviews.
-The MTFS is updated at least once a year and the latest version is published on the Council's website. - 2.3 Capital receipts derived from the sale of capital assets (generally land and buildings) can only be used to repay debt or finance new capital expenditure.
+- 2.3 Capital receipts derived from the sale of capital assets (generally land and buildings) can only be used to repay debt or finance new capital expenditure.
 The Council's assets are reviewed on a regular basis to identify the potential for alternative use or disposal.
 To assist with the Council's savings and transformation agenda Members agreed, Council February 2017 and 2018, that amounts (revenue resources) equivalent to the disposal proceeds from existing assets and other windfalls may be invested in externally managed property funds. £9.3m, has been invested into externally managed property and multi asset funds in order to increase the financial income to the Council. - 2.4 The demographic and economic features of the Borough give rise to a realistic assessment of very limited opportunities to attract funds from national and regional sources.
 Nevertheless, the Council will continue to investigate and exploit external funding opportunities. - 2.5 Capital expenditure is currently funded from the revenue reserve for capital schemes (RRCS) grants from government and other bodies, developer contributions and from capital receipts derived from the sale of assets. - 2.6 All government support for the Council's capital expenditure is by way of capital grant.
-Government support through capital grants is usually ringfenced for specific purposes.
+Government support through capital grants is usually ring-fenced for specific purposes.
 It is the Council's intention to try to secure capital grants, wherever possible, for schemes which advance the Council's strategic priorities and objectives. - 2.7 There is also an annual contribution to the revenue reserve for capital schemes to match the funding required for the replacement of existing assets (vehicles, plant and equipment) as well as recurring capital expenditure.
-The contribution in 2023/24 is £974,000. - 2.8 There is an annual capital allowance for all other capital expenditure.
+The contribution in 2024/25 is £1.065m. - 2.8 There is an annual capital allowance for all other capital expenditure.
 Any 'bids' for capital schemes or discretionary capital grants are to be assessed in the context of the annual allowance.
 The annual capital allowance is currently set at £250,000 per annum.
 Based on current projections the Council may need to borrow to fund such expenditure from 2029/30 onwards.
-Priority is afforded to schemes that meet legislative requirements, address health & safety concerns, generate income or reduce the Council's revenue costs. - 2.9 This does not, however, preclude a decision to borrow at any time in order to fund in full or in part capital investment if deemed appropriate. - 3 Legislative Framework and its associated regulations - 3.1 The legislative framework is set out by the Local Government Act 2003 and its subsidiary regulations.
-This framework provides for a prudential system based on borrowing limits set by each individual local authority.
-Under this system, local authorities must have regard to affordability, prudence and sustainability and must follow the "Prudential Code for Capital Finance in Local Authorities" published by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+Priority is afforded to schemes that meet legislative requirements, address health & safety concerns, generate income or reduce the Council's revenue costs. - 2.9 However, at its meeting on 5 December following receipt of a VAT 'windfall', Cabinet recommended to Full Council that a further £750,000 be added to the revenue reserve for capital schemes in 2023/24 for use in later years to allow additional approved schemes to proceed.
+The capital allowance will go back £250,000 in due course.